All That Technology Makes Us Quicker, But...

 A STRINGY THING

 Then I moved over to the Roland synth guitar rig for strings.
+The pickup is mounted on a Carvin TL60T.
 I selected a preset with dark strings and created some appropriate chord pads to add to the song's development in two places.
 I've found that things sound a little better if I initially only play intervals instead of chords and then add the remaining layers separately, sometimes with a different preset.
 I finished up the strings in time to knock off for lunch with the repair engineers in the shop.

 After lunch I came back into the studio and gave the project a fresh listen.
 It just seemed to need a little more polish to get across the goal line.
 There were three places where it begged for lead fills to make the passages seem more complete.
 I switched back to the Tele and Helix and added gain and a touch of echo and reverb.
 I composed and recorded an intro and fills for the song.
 Voile'!
 It felt finished.
 I sat back and enjoyed a playback of the finished product.